Sadly, there are WAY too many biased reviews of CB Money Vine from “Launch Jackers“, for my liking.

 Secondly, not all ClickBank products are born equal.

-Yeah, you’ll find legit products like the Overnight Millionaire System, for example.
+Yeah, you’ll find some legit products like the Overnight Millionaire System, for example.

 But there are numerous sub-par and p*ss poor quality products (namely in the ‘E-Business’ category) that you must be cautious of.